nhm-herpetology/genomic-disparity/README.md

 <br/>

-## Interspecific comparisons tutorial
+## Placental mammal UCEs: a tutorial using interspecific comparisons
-Tutorial using placental mammal genomes and ultraconserved elements (UCEs)
+Using genomic disparity analysis to study the structural evolution of ultraconserved elements (UCEs)

 >Click [here](https://github.com/nhm-herpetology/genomic-disparity/tree/main/Mammal-uces) to access tutorial.

 <br/>

-## Intraspecific comparisons tutorial
+## Intraspecific comparisons tutorial: exploring the distribution and complexity of chromosomal inverisons

 Tutorial using XXXXX.